tensorflow/tfjs-models/facemesh/README.md

   // Load the MediaPipe facemesh model. const model = await facemesh.load();

-  // Pass in a video stream to obtain an array of detected faces from the MediaPipe graph. const predictions = await model.estimateFaces(document.querySelector("video"));
+  // Pass in a video stream (or an image, canvas, or 3D tensor) to obtain an
+  // array of detected faces from the MediaPipe graph. const predictions = await model.estimateFaces(document.querySelector("video"));

   if (predictions.length > 0) {